How The Blockchain is Changing How We View ArtSaturday, 20 April 2019 · 27 min read · ethereum

 Enter Crypto Collectibles

 Cryptocollectibles are a new class of provably scarce digital assets sometimes referred to as Non-Fungible Tokens (NFTs.)
-NFTs are unique cryptographic tokens which are not interchangeable.
-This is in contrast to currencies such as Bitcoin and ERC20 tokens which are identical and fungible in nature.
-They offer collectors a way to attain true ownership of a digital asset and is paving the way for a new era of digital ownership.
+They are unique cryptographic tokens which are not interchangeable, unlike cryptocurrencies (Bitcoin, Ether, ERC20 tokens) which are fungible.
+NFTs offer collectors a way to attain ownership of a digital asset, paving the way for a new era of digital ownership.

-NFTs are provably scarce based on data inscribed onto it on the public ledger.
+NFTs are provably scarce based on data inscribed onto it on the public blockchain.
 This information can include its serial number from a limited edition, unique attributes, provenance metadata, and so on.
-Even as the collectible gets passed through multiple hands, its data remains immutable and intact.
+Even as the collectible gets passed through multiple hands, its data remains tamper-proof and intact.
 Each transaction is publicly viewable on the blockchain, creating an audit trail of the asset’s history.

-CryptoKitties were among the first cryptocollectibles.
-CryptoKitties is a blockchain based video game that allows players to purchase, collect, breed and sell various types of virtual cats.
-A CryptoKitties’ ownership is tracked via a smart contract on the Ethereum blockchain.
-The game’s popularity in December 2017 congested the Ethereum network, causing it to reach an all-time high in transactions and slow down significantly.
+Cryptopunks and CryptoKitties were among the first cryptocollectibles.
+The latter is a blockchain based game that allows players to purchase, collect, breed and sell various types of virtual cats.
+Every CryptoKitty’s ownership is tracked via a smart contract on the Ethereum blockchain.

 The ERC721 technical standard that emerged from the CryptoKitties team became the ERC20 of collectibles.
-The ERC-721 standard for creation of NFTs serves as a set of rules that make an asset (either digital or tangible) become tokenized as a non-fungible token.
-Each token carries unique data and an identifier to track of its provenance and ownership.
+This standard serves as a set of rules that make an asset (either digital or tangible) become tokenized as a non-fungible token.
+Each ERC721 token carries unique data and an identifier to track of its provenance and ownership.

-Today, there are many more types of digital collectibles building on ERC721 and other standards like it, ranging from virtual pets to in-game items.
+Today, there are many more ERC721 tokens ranging from virtual pets to in-game items.

 - An Axie from Axie Infinity, a blockchain digital pets game where you can battle other players’ axies.